-We’ve done it before, and we’re doing it again (2012’s gluten free Christmas cookies are here and here; 2013’s gluten free Christmas cookies are here).
+We’ve done it before, and we’re doing it again (2013 is here and here).
 The Very Best Gluten Free Christmas Cookie collage is our chance to review the year’s cookies on the blog, and admire our handiwork.

 This list doesn’t have every cookie recipe we’ve made on the blog in the last year.
 Instead, it has the gluten free cookies for the last year that are simply perfect for your Christmas Cookie Plate.
 The ones that will impress your friends and family with both taste and presentation.

 These are the cookies that will have them begging for the recipe, and you’ll have to say “Sorry!
 They’re gluten free recipes and I don’t know if they’ll work with ‘regular’ flour!”
 And then you get to feel just a little bit smug since the tables are usually turned.
 But you’ll say it with love!